Adriankhl/godot-llm/README.md

 Yes, the plugin uses utf8 encoding so it has multilingual support naturally.
 However, a language model may be trained with English data only and it won't be able to generate text other than English, choose the language model based on your need.

-3. Observing strange tokens in generated text, such as `<eot_id>` when `Should Output Special` is off.
+3. Strange tokens in generated text, such as `<eot_id>` when `Should Output Special` is off.

 You are always welcome to open an issue.
 However, be aware that the standard of GGUF format can be changed to support new features and models, such that the bug can come from the model side instead of within this plugin.
 For example, some older llama 3 GGUF model may not be compatible with the latest format, you may try to search for a newer model with fixes such as [this](https://huggingface.co/NikolayKozloff/Meta-Llama-3-8B-Instruct-bf16-correct-pre-tokenizer-and-EOS-token-Q8_0-Q6_k-Q4_K_M-GGUF/tree/main).

-4. You are runningg Arch linux (or its derivatives such as Manjaro) and your Godot Editor crash.
+4. You are running Arch linux (or its derivatives such as Manjaro) and your Godot Editor crash.

-The Arch build of Godot is bugged, download Godot from the official website instead.
+The Arch build of Godot is bugged when working with GDExtension, download Godot from the official website instead.

 5. You have a discrete GPU and you see `unable to load model` error, you have make sure that the model parameters are correctly set.